What are Overtones in Music?

 The Overtone Series

 An overtone series is not only a group of overtones because there is a hierarchical order in this group.
-Besides being a whole-number multiple of the fundamental, each overtone takes its own place on the row depending on its frequency level.
+Each overtone takes its place on the row depending on its frequency level.
 Also between the overtones, there are those with higher frequencies and those with lower frequencies.

 Frequencies vibrate after the connection between two items.
 These items’ shapes also have a huge effect on what kind of standing wave you’ll have.
 Besides, calculating the values of overtone frequencies may be more or less complicated due to the items’ shapes.